Local Projections vs. VARs: Lessons From Thousands of DGPs: Data generating processes

-Finally, the true values of our impulse response estimands exhibit a wide variety of shapes. \cref{tab:dgp_summ} shows that, though most impulse response functions peak at horizons $h=0$ or $h=1$, they are typically not simple monotonically decaying or even hump-shaped functions: the median number of interior local extrema of the impulse response functions is 2 (a monotonic function would have 0; a hump-shaped function would have 1).
-Many impulse response functions change sign at some horizon, as evidenced by the average response (across horizons) typically being much smaller than the the maximal response.
-Finally, the smoothness of the impulse response functions varies substantially: The R-squared value in a regression of the impulse responses $\lbrace \theta_h \rbrace_{h=0}^{19}$ on a quadratic polynomial $b_0+b_1 \times h + b_2 \times h^2$ has 10th and 90th percentiles given by 0.11 and 0.84, respectively. \cref{fig:dgp_irfs} displays the true values of six impulse response functions that provide a representative picture of the heterogeneity.
-Note, however, that all of them tend to zero when the horizon gets large, as required by the stationarity of the DGPs.
+Finally, the true impulse response estimands exhibit a wide variety of shapes. \cref{tab:dgp_summ} shows that the impulse response functions peak at very different horizons and are typically not simple monotonically decaying or even hump-shaped functions: the median number of interior local extrema of the impulse response functions is 2 (a monotonic function would have 0; a hump-shaped function would have 1).
+Many impulse response functions change sign at some horizon, as evidenced by the average response (across horizons) typically being much smaller than the maximal response.
+Finally, the smoothness of the impulse response functions varies substantially: the R-squared value in a regression of the impulse responses $\lbrace \theta_h \rbrace_{h=0}^{20}$ on a quadratic polynomial $b_0+b_1 \times h + b_2 \times h^2$ has 10th and 90th percentiles given by 0.46 and 0.98, respectively.
+For further illustration, \cref{fig:dgp_irfs} displays the true values of six impulse response functions, providing a representative picture of the heterogeneity.
+The figure illustrates that, while some impulse response functions approximately return to 0 at long horizons, many do not, and some have the largest response even beyond horizon $h = 20$.